wch/webshot/README.md

 ### Manipulating images

 If you have GraphicsMagick (recommended) or ImageMagick installed, you can pass the result to `resize()` to resize the image after taking the screenshot.
 This can take any valid ImageMagick geometry specifictaion, like `"75%"`, or `"400x"` (for an image 400 pixels wide).
-However, you may get different (and better) results by using the `zoom` option: the fonts and graphical elements will render more sharply.
+However, you may get different (and often better) results by using the `zoom` option: the fonts and graphical elements will render more sharply.
 However, compared to simply resizing, zooming out may result in slightly different positioning of text and layout elements.

 You can also call `shrink()`, which runs [OptiPNG](http://optipng.sourceforge.net/) to shrink the PNG file losslessly.